Personalized Cardiac Care

 • Beta-blockers, which can lower your heart rate and improve filling time, enhancing cardiovascular function.

-• Calcium channel blockers, which help relax the cardiac muscle, further support the management of diastolic dysfunction heart failure.
+• Calcium channel blockers, which help relax the cardiac muscle, further support the management of heart failure.

-are essential.
-They allow your healthcare team to assess your and adjust treatment as needed.
-Studies show that can stabilize disease progression and even partially reverse remodeling in heart failure with preserved ejection fraction (HFpEF).
+Regular check-ups are essential.
+They allow your healthcare team to assess your condition and adjust treatment as needed.
+Studies show that regular monitoring can stabilize disease progression and even partially reverse remodeling in heart failure with preserved ejection fraction (HFpEF).

 The central node represents the overall treatment strategies, while the branches show specific lifestyle changes and medications.
 Each sub-branch details individual actions or types of medications, helping you see how they contribute to managing diastolic dysfunction.